patelneeraj/vernemq-apache2-docker/README.md

 ## Licenses & Attribution

-This Docker image and its components are licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+* This Docker image and its components are licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 * **VerneMQ 2.1.1** — Apache 2.0
   `LICENSE.txt` from VerneMQ is included in the image.
   [https://vernemq.com](https://vernemq.com)
 * **Erlang/OTP** — Apache 2.0
   Built from source.
 No separate NOTICE file is included.
   [https://www.erlang.org](https://www.erlang.org)
 * **kerl** — MIT License
   Used only as a build tool in the builder stage.
 Not present in the runtime image.
   [https://github.com/kerl/kerl](https://github.com/kerl/kerl)

-* **This Docker image** — Apache 2.0
+* This repository is licensed under the [Apache License 2.0](LICENSE).

 ---